Head8che/PocketBook/doc/crc_cards.md

 Recieve request for book to be returned | Owner
 Scan a book's ISBN Code	 | Book
 Request for book to be available| Status*
-Confirm the book avaliblity| Scan*
+Confirm the book availability| Scan*
  | Availablity
  | Requesting
  | User